What to Do in Kansas CityAAA/Inspector 503

 After sunset, get into the groove at Kansas City Power & Light District, bordered by Baltimore Avenue, Grand Boulevard, 12th Street and I-670.
 Encompassing eight blocks of nightclubs and restaurants, the entertainment district revitalized downtown KC when it opened in 2008.

 The Crossroads Arts District, just south of the downtown loop and north of Union Station, offers up art galleries galore and modern cafés, both of which double as entertainment venues depending on the night.
-You'll also find one-of-a-kind shops such as Retro Inferno (1500 Grand Blvd.) for midcentury-modern furniture (think “The Jetsons” or “Bewitched”); Christopher Elbow Chocolates (1819 McGee St.), nirvana for lovers of artfully designed chocolate; and Webster House (1644 Wyandotte St.), an antique store and restaurant.
+You'll also find one-of-a-kind shops such as Retro Inferno (1500 Grand Blvd.) for midcentury-modern furniture (think “The Jetsons” or “Bewitched”) and Christopher Elbow Chocolates (1819 McGee St.), nirvana for lovers of artfully designed chocolate.AAA/Inspector 511

 Drop into Union Station (30 W. Pershing Rd.), an eye-catching Kansas City landmark built in 1914 for use as a train station.
 The resplendent interior of the 850,000-square-foot Beaux Arts building boasts a 6-foot-wide clock, three 3,500-pound chandeliers suspended from a 95-foot-high ceiling, marble floors and plaster ceilings.
 Today there's a small collection of shops and local restaurants as well as Science City (a family-oriented science museum with fun things to do with kids) and exhibits about railroad history.